iambethchance/Frost2024/README.md

 6/27: Maybe also consider "potential outcomes" tables??
 ![image](https://github.com/iambethchance/Frost2024/assets/75873576/42ac6bf9-0f3b-46cb-9935-87f3d1d6221f)
 Dennis sun was just advocating to me, the text by Freedman, Pisani, and Purves may have an explanation, or perhaps an article by Andrew Gelman??
+So I forgot to mention this when we talked today, but it's another way to help visualize that randomization process, do your observation go in this column or in this column?
+Rather than does your row read group1 vs. group2?
+So might be another representation to consider...